Do you need to have a business account as a sole trader?

 You get immediate insight into the financial health of your business.

-You create a professional image for your clients.
+You present a professional image to clients.

 Accounting and administrative processes become clearer and more efficient.

-Business Account and the Tax Authorities
+Business account and the Tax and Customs Administration

-Business Account and the Accountant
+Business account and the accountant

 GoDutch: the all-in-one business account for your sole proprietorship